Trip Tips: Singapore woos high-fliers, history buffs, foodies

 A morning excursion to Tiong Bahru market, in the heart of Singapore's oldest public housing estate, is a must-do.
 Admire the area's art deco charm as you sink your teeth into crispy, thin toast covered with kaya - a jam made from coconut milk, eggs and pandan leaf - and sip coffee in quaint porcelain cups.

-For lunch, savour a plate of chicken rice, one of Singapore's iconic offerings, at Boon Tong Kee at 425 River Valley Road.
+For lunch, savor a plate of chicken rice, one of Singapore's iconic offerings, at Boon Tong Kee at 425 River Valley Road.

 Or try some laksa - a coconut-based curry with rice noodles, shrimp and fish cake.
 Foodies quarrel endlessly over that perfect bowl of laksa but a good version can be had at 328 Katong Laksa at 51 East Coast Road in the Tanjong Katong area.